m-braha/phase-demo/README.md

 These can be provided either through Phase or set directly.

-For Phase configuration (optional), set these too:
+For Phase configuration, set these too:

-- `PHASE_APP` - The name of your Phase application
+- `PHASE_APP` - The name of the Phase application
 - `PHASE_ENVIRONMENT` - The environment to use (e.g., development, staging, production)
 - `PHASE_SERVICE_TOKEN` - Service token for authenticating with Phase